16patsle/lazysizes/README.md

 - Upgrade lazysizes library to version 5.0.0.
 - Add experimental support for native lazy loading.
 - Fix fatal error during ajax processing.
 Thanks to @eastgate for reporting.
+- Fix PHP warning on certain pages, like the events page from the plugin The Events Calendar.
+Thanks @julian_wave for reporting.

 ### 1.0.0